ski629/ski629.github.io/_posts/2025-09-03-no-fiesta-no-siesta.md

 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/summit.jpeg" caption="Definitely not dorks.
 Nope, just two cool guys on a summit." %}

-We got to a roll in the glacier where the terrain steeped, put a v-thread in a slushy puddle, and did a single rappel before continuing down to the col. A bit of boot-skiing down a snowpatch back into our valley followed, and then we were back to loose scrambling.
+We got to a roll in the glacier where the terrain steepened, put a v-thread in a slushy puddle, and did a single rappel before continuing down to the col. A bit of boot-skiing down a snowpatch back into our valley followed, and then we were back to loose scrambling.

 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/vthread.jpeg" caption="Slush is bomber, right?" %}